ncmreynolds/retroTerm/documentation/readme.md

 ## Show and hide widgets

-All widget starts as 'hidden' and need to be 'shown'.
+All widgets start as 'hidden' and need to be 'shown'.
 Ordinarily you are advised to hide widgets rather than delete them, if memory permits.

 ```c++
 void showWidget(uint8_t widgetId);